Oscars 2018 Category Breakdown: Best Sound Editing

 - 2015, Mad Max: Fury Road

 Not that often.
 Usually you need a big war movie or something… like, say, Dunkirk… for it to happen.
-Though you’d think that would happen last year, with Hacksaw, but somehow the war movie won Mixing and lost Editing, which is just nuts to me.
+Though you’d think that would happen with Hacksaw, but somehow the war movie won Mixing and lost Editing, which is just nuts to me.
 Plus La La Land, the musical, lost Mixing.
 And then Arrival won Editing, but not Mixing.
 Completely bizarre all around.
-Gonna have to chalk that up to a one-off.
+Gonna have to chalk that up to a fluke.

 Best Sound Editing